RP2/auto-rom-validator/README.md

 # Auto ROM Validator

 A Python script to validate and standardize your ROM backup collection using official No-Intro and Redump DAT files.
+This project was to satisfy a need to automate the process of validating files from backing up physical games.

+## Disclaimer

+This tool is intended solely for legitimate game preservation and backups of games you own.
+It is not designed to facilitate piracy.
+Users are responsible for complying with applicable copyright laws.

 On startup, the script reports: